 |(From Old Corral image collection)

 Buck Jones made four serials for Universal and Walter Miller was lead villain in the first three.
 THE RED RIDER (Universal, 1934) was Jones' second chapterplay and Miller (as "Jim Breen") is shown on the right in the above lobby card.
-Miller portrayed "Rance Radigan" in Buck's first serial for Universal, GORDON OF GHOST CITY (Universal, 1933).
+Miller was "Rance Radigan" in Buck's first serial for Universal, GORDON OF GHOST CITY (Universal, 1933).
 And he was "Gil Gillespie" in THE ROARING WEST (Universal, 1935).
 (Harry Woods was the brains heavy in Buck Jones' final Universal chapterplay, THE PHANTOM RIDER (Universal, 1936)).

 (Courtesy of Ed Phillips)